 Every year, hundreds of people in Florida are arrested for various crimes.
 Unfortunately, the information about their arrest is often published online, sometimes even on a mugshot gallery page.
 This can lead to many negative consequences down the line including being refused employment or housing.
 Luckily, it is possible to have these posts removed by filing a petition under Florida’s “Unlawful Posting of Personal Information” statute.
-The law states: A person commits unlawful posting if he knowingly publishes personal information on any website accessible via computer network without first obtaining consent from each individual whose image appears in such publication.
+The law states: A person commits unlawful posting if he knowingly publishes personal information on any website accessible via a computer network without first obtaining consent from each individual whose image appears in such publication.
 In other words, you must get permission before publishing someone else’s picture and/or name.
 If your case goes to court, there are two ways that this could be proven.
 First, you would need to show that they posted the photo themselves.
 Second, you can prove it was done with their knowledge or consent.
 This is not an easy task because most people do not realize how much damage can occur when photos are published online.

 How can mugshots be removed from the internet in Florida?